ecosoft-odoo/rjc/l10n_th_withholding_tax_cert/readme/USAGE.rst

 - Fill in required information for Withholding Tax Certificate
 - User can also print out Withholding Tax Cert. as PDF

-All Withholding Tax Certs will be accessible from menu Invoicing > Withholding Tax > WT Certificates
+All Withholding Tax Certs will be accessible from menu Invoicing > Vendor > WT Certificates